ExDBN: Learning Dynamic Bayesian Networks using Extended Mixed-Integer Programming Formulations: Algorithmic Implementation Using Branch-and-Bound-and-Cut

 \section{Algorithmic Implementation Using Branch-and-Bound-and-Cut}

+One of our main contributions is the development of a branch-and-bound-and-cut algorithm to solve the formulation mentioned above.
+The Branch-and-Bound-and-Cut algorithm~\citep[e.g.]{achterbergConstraintIntegerProgramming2007} solves mixed-integer optimization problems by combining three key steps: solving linear relaxations to obtain bounds, branching on variables when solutions are fractional, and tightening relaxations with valid inequalities.
+In addition, users can supply so-called "lazy" constraints, which are constraints not included in the initial model but enforced only when violated by a candidate integer solution during the search.
+This lets the solver keep the model smaller and only add these constraints when necessary, further improving efficiency while guaranteeing correctness.

-One of our main contributions is the development of a branch-and-bound-and-cut algorithm to solve the aforementioned formulation.
-Since the acyclic constraints \ref{eq_constraints_mi} needs to only be imposed for the edges of the graph representing the intra-slice level, all of what follows only applied to the intra-slice picture.
-While we leverage the traditional branch-and-bound approach as described in \cite[e.g.]{achterberg2007}, we incorporate cycle exclusion constraints \eqref{eq_constraints_mi} using "lazy" constraints.
+Since the acyclic constraints \eqref{eq_constraints_mi} need to be imposed only for the edges of the graph representing the intra-slice level, all of what follows is only applied to the intra-slice graph.
+While we leverage the traditional branch-and-bound approach as described in \citep[e.g.]{achterbergConstraintIntegerProgramming2007}, we incorporate cycle exclusion constraints \eqref{eq_constraints_mi} using "lazy" constraints.
 These are only enforced once an integer-feasible solution candidate is found.
 If a violation of a lazy constraint occurs, the constraint is added across all nodes in the branch-and-bound tree.
-At the root node, only $O\left(\left|E\right|\right)$ constraints \ref{eq_cost_function_with_p_1} and \ref{eq_cost_function_with_p_2} are initially used.
+At the root node, only $O\left(\left|E\right|\right)$ constraints \eqref{eq_cost_function_with_p_1} and \eqref{eq_cost_function_with_p_2} are initially used.
 Cycle-exclusion constraints \eqref{eq_constraints_mi} are added later.
 Note that this method is not a heuristic and does not lead to a possibly harmful reduction (or extension) of the solution space leading to omitting possible solutions or returning solutions which are not DAGs.
-Furthermore, it is shown that the number of constraints that are actually needed in a computation are many orders of magnitude less than the number of all possible constraints.
+Furthermore, it is shown that the number of constraints that are actually needed in a computation is many orders of magnitude less than the number of all possible constraints.